 How they work

-Extensions expand your ad with additional information and can give your ad greater visibility and prominence on the search results page.
-There's no cost to add them, and it is recommended that you add all extensions that are relevant to your business.
-Clicks on your ad (including your extension) will be charged as usual.
-To learn more about extensions, skip to About extensions.
+Assets expand your ad with additional information and can give your ad greater visibility and prominence on the search results page.
+There's no cost to add them, and it is recommended that you add all assets that are relevant to your business.
+Clicks on your ad (including your asset) will be charged as usual.
+To learn more about assets, skip to About assets.